w3f/Web3-wiki/polkadot/docs/polkadot/builders/index.md

 reach out to us on [Riot]().

-This section of the wiki is divided into three parts: the first part takes the shape of a quickstart guide that will get you quickly up to speed with developing on Polkadot.
+This section of the wiki is divided into three parts: the first part takes the shape of a technical guide that will get you quickly up to speed with developing for Polkadot.
 The second part is an up-to-date catalogue of developer tooling.
 The third part is a resource which will contain some deeper technical information that is not available to be found elsewhere.